Developer Guide

 Implementation

-the item name that the user has input using ViewDetailsCommandParser
+the item name that the user has input using ViewDetailsCommandParser.
+After parsing, LogicManager has the

-reset it’s current filters for the lists of items and recipes.
-Then, LogicManager
+Model reset it’s current filters for the lists of items and recipes.
+Then, LogicManager executes the

 the user has requested remains, and also parses the recipes to find recipes that creates this item.